 To add a reminder to a list, tap the list in question.
-(For example, we tapped Groceries to summon the list shown in Figure 7-10, right.)
+(For example, we tapped Groceries to summon the list shown in Figure 7-11, right.)
 Tap a blank line in the list, and type the next item to add to the list.

 If you want to remove any items, tap Edit and then tap the red circle that appears.
 As an alternative, swipe to the left on an item and tap Delete.
 You can change the order in which an item appears by dragging the three horizontal lines next to the item.

 When you tap Edit, you can also delete the entire list.

 As we just mentioned, when you swipe to the left on an item, a Delete button is summoned.
 But another button appears right next to it, labeled More.
-Tap More to display a Details screen.
+Tap More to display a details screen.
 You can get to this same screen when you tap a reminder and then tap the i-in-a-circle.
 From here, you are presented with several choices: You can tap the name of the item in the list to rename it.
 You can assign a priority to the reminder (using one, two, or three exclamation marks for emphasis).
 You can add notes to the task ("When you get milk, make sure to buy Lactaid").
 You can also choose a date and time to be reminded, and tack on an alarm if need be.

-But the feature that we think is especially cool is that you can also request to be reminded at a given location.
-The location can be your current whereabouts, a previous address, a designated address that you type in a search box, or even when you get in or out of a car paired to your phone via Bluetooth.
-(Remember to turn on Location Services in Settings, if it's not already on.)
+The feature that we think is especially cool is that you can also request to be reminded at a given location: your current whereabouts, a previous address, a designated place that you type in a search box, or even when you get out of a car paired to your phone via Bluetooth.